 Director of Leadership and Development

-James has been a teacher and senior leader in comprehensive secondary schools for twenty-one years.
-From 2012-2018 he was Headteacher and laterally Executive Headteacher of Vyners School in West London where he led a significant improvement in outcomes, Ofsted and culture.
+James has been a teacher and senior leader in comprehensive secondary schools for twenty-five years.
+From 2012-2018 he was Headteacher and laterally Executive Headteacher of Vyners School and the Vanguard Learning Trust in West London where he led a significant improvement in outcomes, Ofsted judgements and culture.